Yangl1nFeng/yangl1nfeng.github.io/_pages/about.md

 🎇News
 ======
+- \[**Publications**\]: 2025.9.18.
+One papers were accepted by the Forty-Third International Conference on Machine Learning (ICML 2026).
+One paper was accepted as Spotlight!
+Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2026.3.28, one paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2026)!
 Thanks to all coauthors! 🎉🎉
 - \[**Awards**\]: 2026.1.9.
 Honored to win the Sichuan University Tecent Scholarship (Special Grade)! ✌️
 - \[**Awards**\]: 2025.12.15.
 Amazing!
 I am honored to have been selected for the Doctoral Program of the CAST Young Science and Technology Talent Cultivation Project. 🎉🎉